Headed to the Georgia Beaches? Check our unique list of family friendly Things to do on Jekyll Island!

 As we arrived it was of course dark…yet through the dim street lamps and some sparkly Christmas lights that were out I could tell we were in for a real treat for the next few days.
 As we pulled up to the Jekyll Island Club Hotel the beauty at night was beautiful.
 We both said “Wow” in harmony, I think, and soon after we were greeted and welcomed by the friendliest of staff.
 We checked-in, got our room directions, key and made our way to get settled in and get the little one in bed.
 We couldn’t wait to get our first sleep on Jekyll Island behind us so we could explore the next day!

 On Saturday morning little E got to start the day off with breakfast in bed!
+Once our day began we knew we had made the right choice for a Jekyll Island Vacation!

 Now this was a first…isn’t that what vacations are all about making memories and getting out of your “norm”.
-Well that we did…we packed a lunch…let Elle skip her morning nap in “her bed”…grabbed an island map…rented bikes and headed to the ocean.
+Well that we did…we packed a lunch…let Elle skip her morning nap in “her bed”…grabbed an island map…rented bikes and headed to the Georgia beach!
 It was a warm and sunny day with beautiful cloud-less blue skies and a slight breeze.
 Adventure was to be had!
 The ocean was a short ride from the hotel and we let Elle loose!
 We already knew she loved sand and water after our trip to Maine this past summer….she played, laughed, smiled, chased birds, ate her picnic lunch which included a little extra sand that day, got wet and had sand everywhere…we loved watching her and she loved every minute of this adventure!

 After staying at the ocean for a good bit we strapped her in her seat and put her little helmet on and off we went to explore the island!
 She fell asleep because her daddy is such a good chauffeur, a morning nap while riding a bike on the island…now that’s the life!